linode/docs/docs/networking/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7.md

 ## Before You Begin

-1. This guide will use `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account with `sudo` privileges.
+1. The commands in this guide require root privileges.
+To run the steps as an elevated user with sudo privileges, prepend each command with `sudo`.
+If two commands are presented in the same instance (separated by `&&`), remember to use `sudo` after the `&&` (ex. `sudo [command] && sudo [command]`).
+To create a standard user account with `sudo` privileges, complete the [Add a Limited User Account](/docs/security/securing-your-server#add-a-limited-user-account) section of our Securing your Server guide.

 2. A working firewall is a necessary security measure.
-Firewall instructions will be presented for UFW, FirewallD, and Iptables.
+Firewall instructions [will be presented](#open-firewall-port-for-shadowsocks-client) for UFW, FirewallD, and Iptables.
 To configure a firewall on your Linode, visit one of our guides:

     *  [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw)
     *  [Introduction to FirewallD on CentOS](/docs/security/firewalls/introduction-to-firewalld-on-centos)